xobotyi/react-scrollbars-custom/README.md

 As you see here - now the root element has the `scrollerElement` ref, but otherwise its treated as a before (as holder). `contentElement` behaves as it was before.

+#### Content sizes translation

+In some situations you may want to make the scrollbars block of variable sizes - just pass `translateContentSize*ToHolder` prop and component will automatically translate corresponding `contentElement`'s sizes to the `holderElement`.
+If you are using default styles - it'll be handy to pass `compensateScrollbarsWidth={false}` props, to avoid infinite shrinking when it's not supposed to.
+_Note:_ This wont work for native mode.

 #### RTL support

 `react-scrollbars-custom` supports RTL direction out of the box, you don't have to pass extra parameters to make it work, it'll be detected automatically on first component's render.
 But you still able to override it through the prop.